ambrosus/ambrosus-nop/README.md

 + 100 AMB (bridge fee)
 + 5 AMB (for challenge before first 28 days period)
 + 0.1 ETH (fee for ETH-Net >> AMB-Net transfer)

+You will be notified once your node gets whitelisted and afterwards you may proceed to step 3.
 ```

 ```